 Level 5: AI-Augmented Data Quality

 Crucially, automation not only handles rule creation but also rule maintenance.
 As data models evolve, upstream systems change, or business definitions shift, rules are automatically monitored, recalibrated, and updated with human review where necessary.
-This proactivity prevents rule drift from becoming a structural bottleneck and ensures data quality stays aligned with the business over time.
+This proactivity prevents rule drift from becoming a structural bottleneck and keeps data quality aligned with the business over time.

 Rules are versioned, explainable, and treated as durable governance artifacts.
 Each rule has defined ownership, documented purpose, and an associated remediation pathway.
 When violations occur, response is initiated through governed workflows rather than ad hoc coordination.
 Detection, ownership, and enforcement scale together as an integrated system.

-Few organizations reach this point without deliberate shifts in ownership, governance, and operating model.
+Organizations don’t reach this point without deliberate shifts in ownership, governance, and operating model.
 The defining characteristic is not simply more automation, but the integration of automation + human oversight, explicit policy, and shared accountability into a sustainable enterprise control system.

 What this really means